NOFO

 Actual negative consequences identified by NOFO

-NOFO has not uncovered any actual violations of human rights and decent working conditions in its own operations, nor among its business partners or in the supply chain.
+NOFO has not identified any actual violations of human rights or decent working conditions in its own operations, nor among its business partners or in its supply chain.

 Significant risk of negative consequences

-NOFO has not identified any first-tier suppliers or business partners where there is a significant risk of negative consequences related to fundamental human rights and decent working conditions.
-Nor has any such risk been identified in its own operations.
+NOFO has not identified any suppliers in the first tier or business partners where there is a significant risk of negative impacts related to fundamental human rights and decent working conditions.
+Nor has such a risk been identified in its own operations.

 NOFO’s measures to limit the significant risk of negative consequences